-On June 16th, 1967, the band released a Syd Barrett composed single called "See Emily Play", which found moderate chart success in the U.K. The song became the center of some dissatisfaction among fans however, when Pink Floyd refused to perform it in concert.
+In early January, 1967, the band inked a deal with EMI, receiving a 5,000 Pound advance.
+The company released Pink Floyd's first single, "Arnold Layne", on March 10th, 1967, and saw it climb to #20 on the UK chart.
+On June 16th of that year, they issued a Syd Barrett single called "See Emily Play", which peaked at #6 in the U.K. The song became the center of some dissatisfaction among fans however, when Pink Floyd refused to perform it in concert.

 Barrett's fading sanity, eroded by his passion for LSD, soon began to take its toll.
 His indulgence in hallucinogenic drugs exacerbated his problems and he often proved near-comatose on-stage and incoherent with interviewers.
-A third single, 'Apples And Oranges', enthralled but jarred in equal measures, while further recordings, 'Vegetable Man' and 'Scream Thy Last Scream' were deemed unsuitable for release.
-His colleagues, fearful for their friend and sensing a possible end to the band, brought Dave Gilmour into the line-up in February 1968.
-Plans for Barrett to maintain a backroom role, writing for the group but not touring, came to naught and his departure was announced the following April.
+A third single, "Apples And Oranges", failed to crack the British chart, while further recordings, "Vegetable Man" and "Scream Thy Last Scream" were deemed unsuitable for release.
+His colleagues, fearful for their friend and sensing a possible end to the band, brought Dave Gilmour into the line-up in February, 1968.
+Plans for Barrett to maintain a back room role, writing for the group but not touring, came to naught and his departure was announced the following April.
 He subsequently followed with a short-lived, solo career.
 Barrett severed all links with the music industry by 1974 and steadfastly resisted all attempts to entice him back.
-Widely believed to have suffered psychosis, excacerbated by prolific use of hallucinogenic drugs in the 1960s, he retreated to the cellar of his childhood home in Cambridge where he shunned all contact with the outside world.
+Widely believed to have suffered psychosis, exacerbated by prolific use of hallucinogenic drugs in the 1960s, he retreated to the cellar of his childhood home in Cambridge where he shunned all contact with the outside world.